katpercent/pycalc/README.md

 ## Contact

-For any questions or inquiries, please email us at kgbcyber@icloud.com.
+For any questions or inquiries, please email us at katpercent@proton.me